jbcodeforce/shift_left_utils/docs/tutorial/setup_lab.md

 ## 1 - Preparation

-We assume you have a Confluent Cloud account, an environment sets up, a Kafka Cluster available.
+We assume you have a Confluent Cloud account, an environment sets up, a Kafka Cluster available. **shift_left** is now available on *[PyPi](https://pypi.org/project/shift_left/)*.

-1. Clone this repository (this will not be necessary once the CLI will be available in pypi):
+1. Clone this repository if you want to run the AI processing to be able to tune the system prompts:
   ```sh
   git clone  https://github.com/jbcodeforce/shift_left_utils.git
   cd shift_left_utils